Towards a foundation model for astrophysical source detection: An End-to-End Gamma-Ray Data Analysis Pipeline Using Deep Learning: Introduction

 Deep Learning (DL) has shown impressive performance in handling large datasets, with Convolutional Neural Networks (CNNs) being especially suited for vision-related tasks.
 In astrophysics, such methods have been successfully applied to gamma-ray analyses, including the study of Galactic Center emission \cite{Caron:2017udl} and AutoSourceID \cite{Panes:2021zig} (ASID), the first DL-based tool for automated source detection and classification on gamma-rays.

 The case of gamma-ray astronomy exemplifies the broader importance of multi-wavelength approaches for source detection and classification.
-Over the last decade, multi-wavelength analysis has driven major progress in source detection, identification, and classification \cite{2011ApJ...732...47C}.
 The integration of multi-wavelength datasets is especially relevant in catalog construction, where cross-matching is performed independently and without a unified framework.
 Yet, the lack of standardization and the instrument-specific characteristics pose substantial challenges to integrating heterogeneous datasets.

-In the works presented in these proceedings, we investigate the feasibility of a generalized Deep Neural Network (DNN) pipeline for astrophysical source detection and characterization on gamma-ray datasets.
-We present our preliminary results of the updated ASID framework on 10 years of \textit{Fermi} Large Area Telescope (LAT) data and on Cherenkov Telescope Array Observatory (CTAO) toy simulations of the Galactic Plane Survey (GP).
+In the works presented in these proceedings, we present our preliminary results of the updated ASID framework on 10 years of \textit{Fermi} Large Area Telescope (LAT) data and on Cherenkov Telescope Array Observatory (CTAO) toy simulations of the Galactic Plane Survey (GP).
 Finally, we also provide initial indications of the adaptability of the method to be extended to other wavelengths, describing its potential as a first step towards a foundational model for source detection and classification.